Sensu0/CentOS-config/README.md

 Windows won't even let me access the share, even if I turn off the firewall.
 The CentOS client VM can access it, but is unable to write to it for some reason.

+/dev/sdb1 is formatted as an EXT4 partition with GPT table and Linux Filesystem type.

 Please provide assistance